cruise-automation/webviz/packages/webviz-core/src/components/MessagePathSyntax/index.help.md

 When filtering, you can use booleans `{value==true}`; numbers `{value==123}`; and strings `{value="foo"}`.

 We don't support escaping quotation marks in strings, but you can use either single or double quotes, which should allow you to express most strings: `{value='string which has "some" double quotes'}`.

+The message path algorithm will return values when messages' structure disagrees with the message definitions associated with their topics.
+This can happen for a couple of reasons:

+- Webviz often indexes datatypes by name, and different datatypes can have the same name.
+- Webviz flattens out the ROS "connection" concept, so messages on the same topic can technically have different definitions (and even different datatype names.)